Back to Learn

 A low P/E combined with a sustainable dividend yield can signal a stock that pays you to wait.
 The payout ratio filter ensures the dividend isn't being funded by debt.
 Perfect for a dividend investing strategy.

-Screen 4: Sector comparisons
+Screener 4: Sector comparisons

 Compare P/E ratios within a single sector to find the cheapest stocks in an industry.